xeviknal/aidl-2021-wo-rl/README.md

 * The **Return G_t** function is a function that calculates the future reward starting from a timestep *t*.
 It can be thought of as the sum of all rewards starting from timestep *t+1* up to a final timestep *T*.
 In scenarios where it's impossible to know what the value of the final timestep *T* will be, a *discount rate ɣ* is applied to each additional timestep, so that the final value of *G_t* will always be finite.
 The discount rate is also useful if we want to solve our task in the least amount of steps possible.
 * The **Objective J(θ)** function returns the **expected** value of *G_t* given a set of parameters *θ* from our *policy* (our deep neural network).
 The goal of polic-based RL is to find a good *J(θ)* function that allows us to **predict** the optimal reward for our task.

-By estimating the gradient of *J(θ)* with respect to each policy parameter, we can then use stochastic gradient ascend and backpropagation to update the parameters and train the policy, like this:
+By estimating the gradient of *J(θ)* with respect to each policy parameter, we can then use stochastic gradient ascent and backpropagation to update the parameters and train the policy, like this:

 ![](/readme_media/RLformula.jpg)